BLCM/bl3mods/Apocalyptech/README.md

   - DLC2 (Guns, Love, and Tentacles)
   - DLC3 (Bounty of Blood)
 - `all_weapons_can_anoint.txt` - A number of weapons in the game can't ordinarily spawn with Anointments; this makes it so that they can.
+(Excludes The Shoddy)
 - `more_tracker_darts.txt` - I enjoy Atlas weapons, but I've found I basically never use them unless they've got the tracker darts part (as opposed to pucks or grenades).
 So, I increased the weight of the tracker dart part,